 Granny and Mrs. Brown are awakened by the joyous cries from below.

 ‘You did it.’
 Mrs. Brown murmurs under her breath as she tries to keep up with Granny down the stairs.

 ‘Yes, dear.
 Did you ever doubt me?’
 Granny murmurs back, tightening her robe.

-They share a succulent Christmas meal, spending the day together in the den in front of the fireplace.
-Taïga plays with her new toys, Granny starts on the book Taïga has bought her and Mrs. Brown is deeply engrossed in her Christmas present, a French book of recipes.
+They share a succulent Christmas meal, spending the day together in front of the fireplace.
+Taïga plays with her new toys, Granny starts on the book Taïga has bought her and Mrs. Brown is deeply engrossed in her Christmas present, a French cookbook with typical recipes.

 ‘I’m just sorry Mom wasn’t here.
 I miss her so much…’